34 Facts That Will Make You Stop Using Plastic

 BPA mimics human hormones

 BPA (bisphenol A) is a chemical that has been used in the production of plastics since the 1960s and often comes into direct contact with food, including plastic packaging, kitchenware, and the inner coatings of cans and jar caps.
-Studies show that BPA interacts with estrogen receptors and play a role in the pathogenesis of several endocrine disorders, including female and male infertility, early puberty, breast and prostate cancer, and polycystic ovary syndrome (PCOS).
+A 2015 study published in Roczniki Państwowego Zakładu Higieny shows that BPA interacts with estrogen receptors and play a role in the pathogenesis of several endocrine disorders, including female and male infertility, early puberty, breast and prostate cancer, and polycystic ovary syndrome (PCOS).
 There’s a reason you see so many products being marketed as BPA-free these days.

 BPA linked to obesity

 As a known endocrine disruptor, BPA can interfere with normal endocrine system functioning, including the serum levels of hormones that regulate metabolism.
-There is growing evidence that BPA may play a role in the development of obesity both in utero and later in life.
+There is growing evidence, published in the journal Dose-Response in 2015, that BPA may play a role in the development of obesity both in utero and later in life.

 BPA is bad for babies

-A recent report reveals that using plastic containers to store or heat food in microwaves could pose a potential health risk to children.
+A 2018 study published in Pediatrics reveals that using plastic containers to store or heat food in microwaves could pose a potential health risk to children.
 The American Academy of Pediatrics is calling for reforms after a report suggested that some chemicals found in food colorings, preservatives, and packaging material might pose a risk to children.
 The report cites “an increasing number of studies” that suggest certain food additives can disrupt hormones, growth, and development, as well as increase the chances of childhood obesity.
 The most concerning artificial additives?
 You guessed it: BPAs found in plastic containers and metal cans.
 Parents are urged to avoid using microwaves to warm food and beverages or placing plastics in the dishwasher.
-If your kids are a bit older, make sure you’re celebrating Earth Day with them this year by doing some of these 8 activities.

 BPA affects thyroid function